Bounded Littlewood identities: Rogers--Szeg o polynomials

 We require two generalisations of the Rogers--Szeg\H{o} polynomials to polynomials indexed by partitions.
 First,

 where $m$ is a nonnegative integer.
 Compared to earlier definitions in \cite{BW13,W06} the parameters $a$ and $b$ have been replaced by their negatives.
-Since $H_m$ is a reciprocal polynomial it follows that $h_{\la}^{(m)}(a,b;q)$ is symmetric in $a$ and $b$:
+Since $H_m$ is a self-reciprocal polynomial, i.e., $z^m H_m(1/z;q)=H_m(z;q)$, it follows that $h_{\la}^{(m)}(a,b;q)$ is symmetric in $a$ and $b$:

-Since $m_i(\la)=0$ for $i>\la_1$, the upper bound on the products over $i$ in \eqref{Eq_RSBCn} may be dropped if $m\geq \la_1+1$.
+Since $m_i(\la)=0$ for $i>\la_1$, the upper bound on the products over $i$ in \eqref{Eq_RSBCn} may be dropped if $m\geqslant \la_1+1$.
 For such $m$ we simply write $h_{\la}(a,b;q)$.
 That is,

 We further define